Prahlad-K/Sudoku_Solver/README.md

     Press <Enter> upon viewing the Undistorted image Paste the reference sudoku present in Reference_Sudokus.txt

+## Progress So Far
+The accuracy of sudoku formation is only at 92.6 %.
+Accuracy was calculated by the total number of correct grid cells classified.
+For example, the digit "1" is being classified as digit "7".
+Or the digit "9" as "0", and so on.
+To solve a sudoku, we would require a 100 % accurate sudoku formation, as even one misclassified digit could make the sudoku unsolvable.
+Possible reasons behind this issue: KNN was trained on MNIST database of handwritten digits, but it's used on printed digits.
+Another reason could be the accuracy of the KNN itself - which is around 96.65 % (for a test set of 10,000 images).

 ## References
-[AI Shack| Sudoku Grabber using OpenCV](https://aishack.in/tutorials/sudoku-grabber-opencv-plot/) [MNIST database in csv](https://pjreddie.com/projects/mnist-in-csv/)
+[AI Shack| Sudoku Grabber using OpenCV](https://aishack.in/tutorials/sudoku-grabber-opencv-plot/)

+[MNIST database in csv](https://pjreddie.com/projects/mnist-in-csv/)